 Webinar: 7 ways to promote your church event on Facebook

 Pictures and posts are good, but Facebook can do more for your church.
-Join us August 30 for a webinar about promotion ideas, best practices, and livestreaming — all through Facebook.
+View this webinar to learn about promotion ideas, best practices, and livestreaming — all through Facebook.
 View

 14 apps easily turn boring images into works of art